 Eventually, I just opted for the same thing every time.
 I can still remember my order of vanilla ice cream, with the addition of Crunchie and Maltesers.

-Now, if my teenage angst at choosing ice cream does not resonate with you, and you aren’t quite getting where I am going, maybe think about the all too common experience of purchasing jeans.
+Now, if my teenage angst at choosing ice cream does not resonate with you, and you aren’t quite getting where I am going with this, maybe think about the all too common experience of purchasing jeans.
 Skinny, relaxed, boyfriend, high-waisted, regular, bootcut?
 Stonewashed, acid, distressed?
 Or Netflix!
 Sitting down to choose a flick should be relaxing, however the endless scroll often proves to be anything but.

 You would think that the more choice we are given, the more liberated we would feel.
 But often it is the opposite.
 With all these choices, there is still no pleasing us.
 Instead what we often experience is paralysis.
-These types of experiences are becoming harder to avoid too, as things are become more personalised and tailored to our specific tastes.
+These types of experiences are hard to avoid too, as things are becoming more personalised and tailored to our specific tastes.

 The paradox of choice

 You wouldn’t be alone in thinking that the more choice the better either.
 This is a pretty common belief.
 However the paradox of choice suggests that too much choice can actually lead to unhappiness and decreased satisfaction.

 Just like I started to demonstrate in my ice cream parlour example, choice overload risks;

 A state of paralysis: If we are presented with too many choices we can become overwhelmed, simply staring at our options, and not knowing what to pick.

 A possible opportunity cost: We may wish we had of picked one of the (many) alternatives.